Relief For Paris Restaurants As Virus Lockdown Ends - UrduPoint

 "We're taking the children to see their grandmother and spend some holiday time together as a family.
 It feels good after so long!" said one passenger, Alexis.

+Not all borders are open, though.
+Hard-hit Spain, for example, will allow free travel with the rest of the EU only from June 21.

-Many Paris restaurants will need time to restock and get their employees back.
-The French state has been paying the bulk of their salaries during lockdown to avoid layoffs, a colossal financial effort.
+Many Paris restaurants said they will need time to restock and get their employees back, and some complained about the short notice that came from Macron only Sunday evening.

+"At best we'll open two restaurants on Wednesday, and the others next week," said Manigold.

+"One day maybe politicians will understand that you can't just open a restaurant in a day.
+They could have avoided the abruptness," he added.

+"It's like with the closure, everything at the last minute.
+When they announced the closure, we had to throw away fresh produce, and for the reopening they tell us from one day to the next."
+The COVID-19 epidemic has claimed more than 29,000 lives in France, one of the world's highest reported tolls.

+Health Minister Olivier Veran on Monday proclaimed that "the bulk of the epidemic is behind us" but warned the virus was "not completely defeated."
+This meant things will not be returning quite to normal for a while.

-Alain Fontaine, owner of Le Mesturet, and his staff were preparing spaced-out tables amid arrows on the floor showing clients where to walk, ahead of reopening his dining room Tuesday.
+Alain Fontaine, owner of Le Mesturet, and his staff worked between spaced-out tables amid arrows on the floor to show clients where to walk ahead of reopening his dining room Tuesday.

 Clients will be asked to use sanitising hand gel on entry and keep their masks on until seated, he said.